Winter Weather and Our Lawns

 Farmers Almanac Predictions

-No Deep Frost Results in More Grubs
+No Deep Frost Results in More Insects

 More Snowfall means Vole damage and Snow Mold

 When we have a winter that has more significant snowfall there can be a two-fold effect.
-First, the snow provides a shelter and protection for Voles to create their homes.
+First, the snow provides shelter and protection for Voles to create their homes.
 You may notice that when the snow melts there are small tracks throughout your yard.
-Best practice if you see these tracks is to fill them in with soil and grass seed to help maintain a thick, healthy lawn.
-Second, there is more risk for snow mold in the spring.
+The best practice if you see these tracks is to fill them in with soil and grass seed to help maintain a thick, healthy lawn.
+Second, there is more risk of snow mold in the spring.
 Snow mold typically occurs in the spring along the sides of driveways, where we pile up the snow each time we shovel.
 This area is the last to thaw in the spring and the excess moisture results in a negative impact to the surrounding turf.

-No Snow causes More Winter Kill
+No Snow Causes More Winter Kill

 Snowless winters are great for our backs but bad for our lawns!
 Snow provides insulation for the crown of the root and therefore results in better protection from winter kill.
 The less snow we have, the more exposure there is to the most vulnerable parts of the plant.
-So as much we may not like the snow, it’s an important part of our seasonal ecosystem.
+So as much as we may not like the snow, it’s an important part of our seasonal ecosystem.

 Conclusion